09 Nov How To Lose Belly Fat: The Weight Loss Nutritionist’s Guide

 It’s one of the most common weight loss questions that we get asked: how do you lose belly fat?
 Whether you call it ‘middle-aged spread’, ‘beer belly’, or ‘muffin top’ excess weight in this area can be the most challenging to lose.
 Belly fat also poses specific risks to your health.
-I’m here to tell you why, and what you can do about it.
+Here we’ll take a look at why, and what you can do about it.

 Many people come to us asking how to reduce fat around the middle.
-The internet is filled with clickbait ads and headines promising to ‘burn belly fat fast’.
+The internet is filled with clickbait ads and headlines promising to ‘burn belly fat fast’.
 But the truth is, a holistic, long-term approach is always going to be the most effective option over crash diets or quick fixes.
 Here are some of the best clinically-backed methods for reducing belly fat (also known as visceral fat).
+The best approach will include optimising your diet for minimising visceral fat gain, lifestyle changes and exercise.

 THE BEST DIET FOR BELLY FAT